jamesdoc/jamesdoc.com/src/blog/2020/aoe2-on-big-sur.md

 intro: In an effort to avoid recreational coding during the Christmas break I've got Age of Empires 2 running on Big Sur…
 ---

+---

+**2023 update**
+This tutorial works nicely playing Age of Empires 2: HD Edition on an Intel based Mac… You'll have no luck with Definitive Edition, or running on Apple Silicon macs using this guide.

+---

 As with all technical blog posts as the technology gets updated things will break - this post will probably become out of date very quickly.

 My setup is a 2017 Macbook Pro running Big Sur, playing Age of Empires 2 HD (not the newer definitive edition)… This will almost certainly _not_ work with the new Apple hardware on Apple Silicon.